-Chicago Nursing Home Abuse Attorney
+Chicago Nursing Home Abuse Lawyer

 No one should become a victim of neglect and abuse.
 Unfortunately, approximately one in 10 people age 60 and older in the U.S. have experienced some form of elder abuse, as reported by the National Council on Aging (NCOA).
 Estimates range as high as 5 million senior citizens abused every year.

-Types of Nursing Home Abuse and Neglect Cases We Handle
+Types of Nursing Home Abuse and Neglect Cases We Handle in Chicago

 Nursing home abuse can occur in many different forms.
 The abuse may be physical, emotional, sexual, or financial.
 Our experienced Chicago personal injury lawyers handle a wide range of nursing home abuse and neglect situations, including: